Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 All right.

-Jess is gonna hate this.
+Jess is going to hate

-Ladies and gentlemen, can you please
+Ladies and gentlemen,

-walk the stage all the way from Melbourne, Australia.
+all the way from Melbourne, Australia.

-Yay!
-Hello, how you doing Sydney?
+Hello, how you doing, Sydney?

-First of all, I just thought it would be funny if I pointed to one person who gave him a
+First of all, I just thought it would be funny if I pointed to one person

-lot of thumbs up and you were really confused.
+who gave him a lot of thumbs up and you were really confused.

-He's recognized me, I don't know him, I do not know him.
+He's recognised me, I don't know him.

-Thanks so much for coming out.
+Guys, thank you so much for coming out.

 Hello.